ElliotY-ML/Pneumonia_Detection_ChestX/README.md

 1. Set up your Anaconda environment.
 2. Clone `https://github.com/ElliotY-ML/Pneumonia_Detection_ChestX.git` GitHub repo to your local machine.
 3. Open `1_EDA.ipynb` with Jupyter Notebook for exploratory data analysis.
-4. Open `2_Build_and_Train_Model.ipynb` with Jupyter Notebook for image pre-processing with keras ImageDataGenerator, ImageNet VGG16 CNN model fine-tuning, and threshold analysis.
+4. Open `2_Build_and_Train_Model.ipynb` with Jupyter Notebook for image pre-processing with Keras ImageDataGenerator, ImageNet VGG16 CNN model fine-tuning, and threshold analysis.
 5. Open `3_Inference.ipynb` with Jupyter Notebook for inference with a DICOM file.
 6. Complete project results discussion can be found in `FDA_Preparation.md`.